segni-tafesse/ethio_agri_smart/lib/data/Beans.md

 ##  What time  is best  for pruning?
 The best time for pruning beans is when the plants reach a height of 6-8 inches (15-20 cm).
 Prune by pinching off the top of the main stem and removing side shoots (suckers).
 Timely pruning helps promote bushier growth and higher bean production.
+# Crop Distance
+Here are some general guidelines for spacing bean plants:

+1. Row spacing: The spacing between rows can vary based on the growth habit of the bean variety and the available machinery for maintenance and harvesting.
+For bush beans (determinate varieties), a row spacing of about 45 to 60 centimeters (18 to 24 inches) is common.
+For pole beans (indeterminate varieties), which require support structures like trellises or poles, a row spacing of about 90 to 120 centimeters (36 to 48 inches) is typical.

+2. Plant spacing within rows: The spacing between individual bean plants within a row can also vary based on the variety and desired plant density.
+For bush beans, a spacing of about 10 to 15 centimeters (4 to 6 inches) between plants within a row is common.
+For pole beans, a spacing of about 15 to 20 centimeters (6 to 8 inches) between plants is typical.

+3. Plant density: The desired plant density will depend on factors such as the variety, available resources, and management practices.
+In general, plant densities for beans can range from 15,000 to 30,000 plants per hectare (6,000 to 12,000 plants per acre).
+The specific plant density will depend on the desired yield and the spacing between rows and plants within rows.